newicon/andalay/README.md

 # Deprecated #
 We don't use Angular 1 for anything anymore.
-Vue is our main library of choice these days.  therefore this library is no longer maintained.
+Vue is our main library of choice these days.
+This library is no longer maintained.

 # Andalay #